CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 - One PO number per line
 - Include the "PO" prefix
 - No extra spaces or special characters
+- The tool will automatically detect and use whichever file format you provide
 - The tool will automatically clean and validate your PO numbers

 ### Step 2: Install Required Libraries